-Growing Solidarity is a project offering access to land, resources and the opportunity for skill-sharing to more marginalised and disadvantaged members of our local community.
+Growing Solidarity is a project offering access to land, resources and the opportunity for skill-sharing to more marginalised members of our local community.

 Before the COVID-19 crisis, we were regularly hosting members of the Reading Refugee Support Group community at the farm.
 Members of the community could have a break and reconnect with nature, grow food, and just simply hang out in a different place with different people.

 We are adapting to COVID-19 by running Growing Solidarity in the city…

 We believe that the current crisis is highlighting the need for resilience and independence, every community should have the space to grow their own food and medicine.
 We are working with Reading Refugee Support Group to offer seeds, seedlings, soil, labour and ongoing support (including less-than-perfect workshops via zoom!) to help establish more food growing space in local migrant communities in Reading.